 This long, airy shopping arcade was constructed of iconic red brick and wrought iron and now houses a series of shops in the permanent retail spaces along each side, as well as more temporary stalls down the middle, selling records, vintage clothing and knickknacks.

 George’s Street is worth a stop as much for its architectural beauty as for the fun of digging through the vendors’ goodies, and Simon’s Coffee Shop at the west end is a perennial favorite for unemployed locals to hobnob or laze over The Irish Times.

-George's Street Arcade: S. Great George’s St., Dublin 2; budget
+George's Street Arcade, South Great George's Street, Dublin Ireland; budget

 Ireland is a country known for its literary contributions to the world, but it would be a shame to overlook Ireland’s contributions to the artistic world, many of which are housed here in the National Gallery.

 The collection’s 15,000 Irish and European works date from the 13th to mid-20th centuries and include paintings, prints and national portraits.